Should You Like Your Own Facebook (Business) Posts?

 Fast forward a few years and Facebook opened up to businesses.
 With no checks and balances in place, you would see EVERY status update.
 Granted, if you connected with someone or followed a page, you would want to see their updates.
 That is, until, your feed was so flooded it was impossible to keep up.
 Add in limited time and you would likely miss the content you most wanted to see.

 Enter the algorithm

-This data, combined with what the user provided in their profile, allowed Facebook to determine what was most important to you, creating a relevance score.
-They layered in something referred to as ‘timeliness’ and a ‘shareability’ score so only the best ‘relevant’ content makes the cut.
+Combining this data with what users provided in their profiles allows Facebook to determine what is most important (read relevant)to each user.
+They then layered in something referred to as ‘timeliness’ and a ‘shareability’ score so only the best ‘relevant’ content makes the cut.

 If you want your published content seen, first and foremost, it must be relevant.
 That means knowing your audience (you can start by not asking everyone to like your page) and creating valuable content they want to consume.

 It means making that content timely.
 Don’t write about outdated topics.
 Leverage current trends where you can, tying it into your core content.